PICKS OF THE MONTH

 THIS essay by cultural worker Roma Estrada, arts-based research teacher Rae Rival and gender studies professor Nefertiti X.M.
 Tadiar actually introduces a selection of reports-cum-surveys by seven women cultural critics (including Rival and Estrada).
 Quite a Social Text special, then.

 True, those cultural activities that the essays chose to beam their lights on may not have been given the same amount of scrutiny by the mainstream media as the one proffered the Maginhawa Community Pantry, but that doesn't matter.
-We've always had a high regard for the subtle things in social life.
+We've always had a high regard for the subtle (and perhaps naturally unpopular for being subtle) things in social life.

 The full documentary on CBSNews.com